smbape/lua-opencv/docs/hosting-you-own-binary-rocks-Linux.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 Here we will build a custom opencv with the folling modifications:
-  - Add the contrib modules
+  - Add the contrib modules.
   - Add the freetype module.

 The procedure has been tested on :